 However, if you give them those permissions, they can create and edit users in any role.
 So you could have Editors creating and editing Administrator accounts.
 That could be a security problem.

-Fortunately, PublishPress Permissions Pro has a feature called “Limit User Edit by Level”.
-If enabled, this prevents anyone from editing a user with a higher level or assigning a role higher than their own.
+Fortunately, PublishPress Permissions has a feature called “Limit User Edit by Level”.
+This prevents anyone from editing a user with a higher level or assigning a role higher than their own.

-WordPress arrives with 5 key roles that you'll see on a new site.
-These roles are in a hierarchy from least important to most important and included their user role level:
+WordPress arrives with five key roles that you'll see on a new site.
+In the list below, I've ordered them from least important to most important and included their user role level:

-Let me take you though an example of how this works with PressPermit Pro.
+Let me take you though an example of how this works with PublishPress Permissions Pro.